MissK143/Telco-Churn-Corr/README.md

 The result is a data frame that has only binary data with columns representing the bins that the observations fall into.
 Note that the output is shown in the `glimpse()` format.
-THere are now 80 columns that are binary (0/1).
+There are now 80 columns that are binary (0/1).

 ``` r